-Established in 1976, the OIG was created to protect the sustainability of health care entitlement programs in order to serve program beneficiaries.
+Established in 1976, the OIG exclusion list was created to protect the sustainability of health care entitlement programs in order to serve program beneficiaries.
 The U.S. Department of Health & Human Services (HHS) began mandating exclusions in 1977 on behalf of the Medicare-Medicaid Anti-Fraud and Abuse Amendments, Public Law 95-142, now codified at section 1128 of the Social Security Act (Act), and the Office of Inspector General (OIG) implemented the exclusions program in 1981 with the added addition of the enactment of the Civil Monetary Penalties Law (CMPL) Public Law 97-35 (codified at section 1128A of the Act).

 Exclusion by the OIG from one program means exclusion from all HHS programs (pursuant to sections 1128 and 1156 of the Act).
 There are more than 100 HHS programs and 11 agencies that include Centers for Medicare & Medicaid Services (CMS), Centers for Disease Control and Prevention (CDC), National Institutes of Health (NIH), and the Food and Drug Administration (FDA).